AaishuM/International-Connect/README.md

 # International-Connect
-An android application for International student for tracking their application
+An android application for International student to track their application